-We are actively looking for big bold series and singles that explore Australia's Indigenous and multicultural history.
+We are actively looking for big bold series that explore Australia's Indigenous and multicultural history.
 We'd encourage alternative forms of exploring this history be that through archive, drama recreations, a presenter, oral history or living history.
 We encourage fresh and innovative ways to bring the past to life.
 Scale, ambition and contemporary relevance are vital as we explore how our diverse and multicultural past is central to the makeup of Australia today.

 We are looking for creatively ambitious ideas that are big in scale that get us into contemporary issues of social cohesion in a memorable way.
 This can be anything from high concept constructed ideas, to observational documentaries.

 First Nations Documentaries